PaNOSC-ViNYL/ase/doc/ase/calculators/socketio/socketio.rst

 useful for controlling calculations remotely or using a serial process to control a parallel one.

-This example will launch a server:
+This example will launch a server without (necessarily) launching any client:

 .. literalinclude:: example_server.py